-D.C. officials ignore growing pressure to end 23-hour covid lockdown at jail
+D.C. officials ignore growing pressure to end 23-hour coronavirus lockdown at jail

 One inmate who spoke to The Post by phone from the jail, and has been there for 11 months, said he had begun to talk to himself and that many of the men around him had grown long hair, beards and fingernails.
 Jail officials said grooming services for inmates have resumed on a limited basis and will be available to all again in July.

 The District’s approach contrasts with those of other jails and prisons with more measured containment policies, according to corrections officials outside the city.
-So-called “23-and-1” lockdown has sometimes been used as a last resort, but usually as a short-term measure to extinguish an outbreak.
+What is termed a “23-and-1” lockdown has sometimes been used as a last resort, but usually as a short-term measure to extinguish an outbreak.

-Craig Haney, a psychology professor at the University of California, Santa Cruz who has studied the effects of solitary confinement, said the city’s extended lockdown was “very dangerous” and could do lasting harm.
+Craig Haney, a psychology professor at the University of California at Santa Cruz who has studied the effects of solitary confinement, said the city’s extended lockdown was “very dangerous” and could do lasting harm.

 The lockdown even became ammunition this week for Republican members of Congress — rarely among the advocates for incarcerated people in the nation’s capital — amid a historic House vote to approve D.C. statehood.
-One congressman compared the city to “authoritarian governments such as Russia.”
-Another said the District was “essentially torturing its inmates,” WAMU reported.
+Rep. James Comer (Ky.) compared the city to “authoritarian governments such as Russia.”
+Rep. Clay Higgins (La.) said the District was “essentially torturing its inmates,” WAMU reported.

 The overwhelming majority of the jail’s inmates are Black men.
 Many have not been found guilty of the charges they face.

-Last spring the jail came under heavy criticism for a lack of protective equipment and basic social-distancing regulations, problems that afflicted many other correctional systems across the country.
+Last spring, the jail came under heavy criticism for a lack of protective equipment and basic social distancing regulations, problems that have also beset many other correctional systems across the country.
 A judge ultimately ordered the city to better protect inmates, correctional officers and other jail workers.

 In a letter to Allen this week, D.C.
-Department of Corrections Director Quincy L. Booth said that until “there is a dismissal of the injunction foisted upon the agency” the jail could not change its policies.
+Department of Corrections Director Quincy L. Booth said that until “there is a dismissal of the injunction foisted upon the agency,” the jail could not change its policies.

 But Steven Marcus, a staff attorney at the D.C.
 Public Defender Service who is representing inmates in the litigation, said the court had not required the lockdown, which he said would be unnecessary if the jail adopted other protection measures.